 "Yeah, Billy would dig it.
 Billy Numbers.
 Crazy good horn player."

 Gooch was remembering the day we spent in a blocked-off portion of the parking lot at headquarters.
 Billy came in from the farm to teach us how to attack and defend in an automobile.
 Every move had a number, and we worked hard to learn those numbers.
 I remembered his basic advice: "If you think you’re going to have to fight, don’t get in the car."

 Gooch had been mildly amused as he pretended to kill and maim the practice dummies; Billy didn’t lean on him, having read his file.
-Since I was a "made man," as they say in the mob, I was expected to attack the dummies with more lethal enthusiasm.
-Afterward, we had dismissed the training as something we probably wouldn’t have to use.
+Afterward, Gooch and I had dismissed the training as something we probably wouldn’t have to use.
 Now, in the car with the tense vibes, we weren’t so sure, but we had to plan anyway.